all

 How far ahead should I book a gulet?

-Although there is a wide choice of gulets available for private charter in Croatia, booking at least eight months before the charter is wise.
-However, if you are looking for a more luxury version, start looking for the perfect match at least 12 months before.
+Although a wide choice of gulets is available for private charter in Croatia, booking at least eight months before the charter is wise.
+If you want a more luxurious option, look for the perfect match at least 12 months before.
+If you plan to cruise during the peak summer months, booking your gulet charter well in advance is advisable as these months are in high demand.

-Turkey has the widest gulets offer in the Mediterranean, so it`s more likely that you will be able to find a suitable yacht at any time.
-However, just like in Croatia, if you are looking for a more luxury version, start planning your cruise at least six months before the trip.
+Turkey has the widest gulets offer in the Mediterranean, so you will likely find a suitable yacht anytime.
+However, just like in Croatia, if you are looking for a more luxurious version, plan your cruise at least six months before the trip.

 What kind of menu is served on a gulet?